The best cloud document storage makes it simple and easy to manage and organize shared files and folders across your teams.

 Additionally, the rise of collaborative tools means that documents stored in the cloud can be given access permissions to allow for file-sharing with team members, helping to increase efficiency in the office.
 This can be especially the case for contributing and editing office documents, project management software (opens in new tab), CRM (opens in new tab), or employee productivity platforms (opens in new tab).

-Some software applications will save your data to the cloud regardless, but provide an option to use their own services or integration a cloud storage provider.
-Google Chromebooks are sold on the principal of saving all of your work and documents to the cloud.
+Some software applications will save your data to the cloud regardless but provide an option to use their own services or integrate a cloud storage provider.
+Google Chromebooks are sold on the principle of saving all of your work and documents to the cloud.

 Microsoft OneDrive, previously known as SkyDrive, was rolled out in 2007 as Microsoft’s own cloud storage platform.
-It works as part of the Microsoft Office Suite and gives users 5GB of free storage space.
+It works as part of the Microsoft 365 office Suite and gives users 5GB of free storage space.
 Registered students and those working in academia are given 1TB of free storage.

 OneDrive is available for all platforms.
-You need to have a Hotmail or Microsoft account but this is very easy to set up.
-Users can collaborate on, share and store documents.
+You need to have a Microsoft account but this is very easy to set up.
+Users can then collaborate on, share and store documents.